 What was the Cold War?

-The Cold War was a state of political hostility and military tension between the United States and the Soviet Union.
-It was called the “Cold War” because it didn’t involve direct armed conflict between the two superpowers.
-Instead, they competed through various means, including diplomacy, propaganda, and proxy wars.
+The Cold War was a state of political and military tension between the United States and the Soviet Union, coincident with the lengthy official decomposition and partial integration of the two a specifically competing bipolar world systems roaring with two ideological rifts; one featuring capitalist liberal ideologies and being endorsed by the United States and seven other countries, and the other communist ideologic system supported by the Soviet Union and several other developing bloc countries.
+But it wasn’t called the “Cold War” because it didn’t involve direct armed conflict between the two superpowers.
+They competed by whatever means, from diplomacy, propaganda, and proxy wars.

 The Berlin Wall

-The Berlin Wall was a physical barrier that divided Berlin into East and West from 1961 to 1989.
-It was built by the East German government to prevent its citizens from fleeing to West Berlin, which was a democratic enclave within East Germany.
-The wall became a symbol of the division between the communist and capitalist worlds.
+The Berlin Wall was a wall built in Berlin that divided the city between East and West, from 1961 to 1989.
+Built by the East German government to prevent its citizens from fleeing into West Berlin, which was a democratic enclave within East Germany, this was intended to stop that.
+That wall had become a symbol of the division of worlds, communist and capitalist.

 Causes of the Cold War